xinyanw409/govmomi/gvddk/README.md

 User can choose to either use main functionality via high level api, or use low level api to implement his own function combination.

 # Dependency
 Gvddk needs vddk library, which is under gvddk/lib/vmware-vix-disklib/lib64.
-All required libraries are listed below:
+All required linux libraries packages are listed below:
-* libcryto.so libcryto.so.1 libcryto.so.1.0.2
-* libcurl.so libcurl.so.4
-* libexpat.so
-* libffi.so libffi.so.5
-* libgxc_s.so libgxc_s.so.1
-* libglib-2.0.so libglib-2.0.so.0
-* libglib-2.0.so libgmodule-2.0.so.0
-* libgmodule-2.0.so libgobject-2.0.so.0
-* libgthread-2.0.so libgthread-2.0.so.0
-* libsqlite3.so libsqlite3.so.0 libsqlite3.so.0.8.6
-* libssl.so libssl.so.1 libssl.so.1.0.2
-* libssoclient.so
-* libstdc++.so libstdc++.so.6
+* libc6
-* libxml2.so libxml2.so.2
+* libcurl3/libcurl4-openssl-dev
-* libz.so libz.so.1
+* libexpat1-dev
-* libdiskLibPlugin.so
+* libffi6
-* libgvmomi.so
+* libgcc1
-* libvim-types.so
+* libglib2.0-0
-* libvixDiskLib.so libvixDiskLib.so.6 libvixDiskLib.so.6.7.0
+* libsqlite3-0
-* libvixDiskLibVim.so libvixDiskLibVim.so.6 libvixDiskLibVim.so.6.7.0
+* libssl1.0.0
-* libvixMntapi.so libvixMntapi.so.1 libvixMntapi.so.1.1.0
+* libstdc++6
-* libvmacore.so
+* libxml2
-* libvmomi.so
+* zlib1g

 # Use cases
 The Gvddk provides access to virtual disks, enabling a range of use cases for application vendors including: